Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 to mount addition Analog In, Temperature or IO-4 Bricklets to read out more sensors.

-The utilzed PMMA plastic is easy to work with, so you will be able to add new holes or slots or similar if needed.
+The utilized PMMA plastic is easy to work with, so you will be able to add new holes or slots or similar if needed.

 Basic Weather Station